onebeyond/rascal/README.md

 ```

 #### Cluster Connections
-If you specify an array of connections instead of a single connection object Rascal will pick at Random
+If you specify an array of connections instead of a single connection object Rascal will pick one at random
 ```json
 {
   "vhosts": {